 The Difference Between Methylcobalamin And Cyanocobalamin

-The two different B12 forms are very similar, and the only chemical difference between them comes down to one small part of the molecule, where the names give it away: where methylcobalamin has a methyl group (just carbon and hydrogen), cyanocobalamin has a cyanide group.
+These two different B12 forms are very similar.
+The only chemical difference between them comes down to one small part of the molecule, where the names give it away: where methylcobalamin has a methyl group (just carbon and hydrogen), cyanocobalamin has a cyanide group.
 And obviously cyanide isn’t something you normally expect to find lurking in your multivitamin.

 We’ve picked out a few methylcobalamin products for you that are readily available on Amazon.
 Please take a look at our Recommended B12 Supplements page if you want to give your body the best!

 If you choose to take cyanocobalamin supplements instead (after all, despite the problems mentioned above, they are generally cheaper), we’ve found some of the best of these products on Amazon too – see Cyanocobalamin Supplements.

 The first two images were obtained through Wikimedia Commons.
 Other images, from top to bottom, are courtesy of renjith krishnan, digitalart, Yai Sirichai, and kittijaroon, all at FreeDigitalPhotos.net